wandb/docs/content/guides/models/registry/link_version.md

 {{% alert title="" %}}
-Ensure that you you log an artifact with a team entity if you want to link that artifact to a registry.
+Ensure that you log an artifact with a team entity if you want to link that artifact to a registry.
 {{% /alert %}}